MarcusMedinaPro/TopWinPrio/Readme.md

 - `TopWinPrio-release.zip` – zipped Release output (EXE, config, resources) for installers or manual deployment.
 - `TopWinPrio-exe-only.zip` – zip containing only the WinForms executable for quick copies.
 - `TopWinPrio.exe` – standalone executable artifact for rapid verification.
+- `SHA256SUMS.txt` – checksum manifest for every file attached to the release.

+> 🔐 **Trust note:** Until the .NET 8 upgrade restores Certum signing, releases remain unsigned.
+Each tag build still runs on GitHub Actions, executes `dotnet test`, uploads artifacts, and performs a VirusTotal scan before the release is created so you can verify provenance.

 Browse the latest packages on the [Releases page](https://github.com/MarcusMedina/TopWinPrio/releases).